-- Support children's health, safety and wellbeing CHCECE031 - HLTWHS001 Participate in workplace health and safety - HLTFSE001 Follow basic food safety practices - CHCECE034 Use an approved learning framework to guide practice - CHCECE035 Support the holistic learning development of children - CHCECE036 Provide experiences to support children's play and learning - CHCECE037 Support children to connect with the natural environment - CHCECE038 Observe children to inform practice - CHCECE032 Nurture babies and toddlers - Develop positive and respectful relationships with children CHCECE033 - Support inclusion and diversity CHCECE030 - Encourage understanding of Aboriginal and/or Torres Strait Islander Peoples cultures CHCECE054 - Identify and respond to children and young people at risk CHCPRT001 - HLTAID012 Provide an emergency first aid response in an education and care setting
+CHCECE031 CHCECE034 CHCECE035 Support children's health, safety and wellbeing Use an approved learning framework to guide practice Support the holistic learning development of children CHCECE036 Provide experiences to support children's play and learning CHCECE037 Support children to connect with the natural environment CHCECE038 Observe children to inform practice CHCECE032 Nurture babies and toddlers CHCECE033 Develop positive and respectful relationships with children CHCECE030 Support inclusion and diversity CHCECE054 Encourage understanding of Aboriginal and/or Torres Strait Islander peoples' cultures CHCECE055 Meet legal and ethical obligations in children's education & care CHCECE056 Work effectively in children's education and care CHCPRP003 Reflect on and improve own professional practice CHCPRT001 Identify and respond to children and young people at risk HLTAID012 Provide an emergency first aid response in an education and care setting HLTFSE001 Follow basic food safety practices HLTWHS001 Participate in work health and safety

-Successful completion of this gualification widens tertiary options including degree pathways.
+Successful completion of this qualification widens tertiary options including degree pathways.
 This course is industry recognised and industry supported.
 Students will have the opportunity to gain employment as an assistant in all childcare centres Australia-wide (provided they are 17 years of age), teacher aide to Year 3, nanny and children's clubs.